alexrobertsonuk/ga4-for-content-designers/docs/navigating-ga4.md

 If you don't already have access to your organisation's GA4 account, begin by requesting **Analyst** level access to the relevant **property** (the individual website or app you want to analyse).
 Access is usually controlled by a digital analytics or product team.

-Analyst access allows you to share your custom analyses ("explorations") with other users of the same property.
+Analyst access allows you to share your custom analysis ("explorations") with other users of the same property.
 If you only have **Viewer** access, you can create and save explorations, but not share them.

 Once you have access, go to https://analytics.google.com/analytics/web/ and sign in.